danogray/aws-ibm-i-modernization-carddemo/README.md

 4. Compile the Programs.

-   You should use the compile process followed by your mainframe shopfloor
+   You should use the compile process followed by your IBM i shopfloor

    We have however provided some sample JCLs in the samples folder in git to help you craft the JCL